craftercms/docs/source/reference/groovy-api.rst

 .. include:: /includes/request-groovy-variables.rst

-All scripts are executed in a sandbox to prevent insecure code from running, to change the configuration see :ref:`newIa-script-sandbox-configuration`
+All scripts are executed in a sandbox to prevent insecure code from running, to change the configuration see :ref:`script-sandbox-configuration`

-To create unit tests for your groovy code, see :ref:`newIa-unit-testing-groovy-code`
+To create unit tests for your groovy code, see :ref:`unit-testing-groovy-code`

 -------------------------
 Create a Script in Studio